vulsdoc/vuls/docs/architecture-deep-scan.md

 - On SUSE Enterprise Linux and Alpine Linux
 Same as fast scan mode for now.

+## Runtime Inspection

-## Detect processes affected by update using yum-ps
+### Detect processes affected by next pacakge update

 - RedHat, CentOS, OracleLinux and Amazon Linux
-It is possible to know processes affecting software update in advance.
+It is possible to know processes affecting software update in advance using yum-ps.

+### Detect not-retarted-processes

+- Debian and Ubuntu
+Detect processes which updated before but not restarting yet using checkrestart of debian-goodies.